 But the most exciting part of this one is certainly the 2-player mode.
 It’s balanced, it’s fun, and you don’t need to introduce any house rules at all.
 So if you’re looking for a cool 2 player experience, you can’t go wrong with Explorers and Pirates.

 That’s all about Settlers of Catan for 2 players.
-If you have any questions, comments, or your own house rules that you’d like to share, feel free to leave a comment below, and we’ll get back to you.
+If you have any questions, comments, or your own house rules that you’d like to share with our readers, feel free to leave a comment below, and we’ll get back to you.

 You can also read more about the best Catan expansions.
 In that article, we didn’t focus so much on the 2-player versions, but you might still find something useful, especially if you like to play with 3+ players as well.